shrivatsahosabettu/mainframeadventures/README.md

 * **SEQREWRT**: Example of use REWRITE to change a record on a Sequential file.
 * **SEQWRITE**: Example of use WRITE and DISP=SHR to write (overwritting) records to a Sequential file.
 * **TRANSFRM**: Example of TRANSFORM statement to alter characters.

-Many thanks to the folks at [https://groups.io/g/H390-MVS](https://groups.io/g/H390-MVS) that helped me to finish READSEQ.

 ---